Mohamed2821/Chronic-Kidney-Disease-project/README.md

-# House Price Prediction Web App
+# House Price Prediction Web App by MOHAMED ANSARI

 A Machine Learning regression-based web application that predicts house prices using area, bedrooms, and age of the house.